|Nutritional Guidelines (per serving)|

 - 5 cups water

 - Honey to taste (or maple syrup if vegan)

 Cut the apples into large wedges but discard the core and stem, the ginger should be left unpeeled but cut into small pieces.

 Place all of the ingredients, except the sweetener, into a pot then cover and simmer under medium heat until it comes to a boil.
 After it boils, turn the heat to low and leave covered.
 Continue to simmer for another 10 to 15 minutes.

 Add the honey (or sweetener of choice) and turn the heat off.
-Allow to sit for about 5 minutes before serving.
+Allow it to sit for about 5 minutes before serving.
 Taste and adjust the sweetener if desired.
 You can also sprinkle some ground cinnamon into each cup.

 Serve warm or chilled over ice cubes in the warmer months.
-Once the tea has come to room temperature it may be stored in the refrigerator until ready to drink.
+Once the tea has come to room temperature, it may be stored in the refrigerator until ready to drink.
 It can also be reheated.
 The tea will keep in your refrigerator for up to one week.